Fishing industry in Portugal: Aquaculture

-Until the mid-1980s, aquaculture production consisted of freshwater trout and bivalves bottom culture in tidal estuaries.
-However, marine aquaculture production showed an overall increase at the beginning of the 1990s, followed by a period of some fluctuation.
-Total production was 7 829 t in 2003, and consisted mainly of grooved carpet shell (Ruditapes decussatus) (3 007 t), mussels (280 t), oyster (425 t), seabream (1 429 t) and seabass (1 384 t) from marine units; and trout (333 t) from freshwater units.
-Nowadays, both freshwater and marine aquaculture is well-established in Portugal producing from marine fin-fish and shellfish to micro-algae and trout.
+Until the mid-1980s, aquaculture production consisted of freshwater trout and bivalves in tidal estuaries.
+Following Portugal's entry into the EU, its aquaculture production showed an increase during the late 80 but decreased in 1990s, mainly due to a lack of funds.
+Despite some fluctuation since then, the overall trend has been positive.
+Nowadays, both freshwater and marine aquaculture is well-established in Portugal, producing several different species.
+Total production in 2024 was 19,827 t, 19,689 t of which was in marine or brackish waters, and 138 of which was island.
+This consisted mostly of carpet shells (4,756 t), oysters (4,024 t), turbot (3,634 t) and gilthead seabream (3428 t) in marine farms, and trout (137 t) from inland farms.

-The objective of the national fisheries policy regarding aquaculture is to increase production and product diversity, but also to increase product quality, in order to improve the competitive position of the sector.
+The objective of the national fisheries policy regarding aquaculture is to create jobs, make quality and healthy products available to consumers, promote health and animal welfare standards for cultivated species and ensure the environmentally balanced development of aquaculture activity."
 Structural modernization of the aquaculture sector is also promoted within the present fisheries management plan.
-These objectives are in accordance with those established by the European Union in the Common Fisheries Policy, and in particular with the 2002 Strategy for the Sustainable Development of European Aquaculture, which promotes environmental, economic and social sustainability.
+These objectives are in accordance with those established by the European Union in the Common Fisheries Policy and, in particular, with the 2002 Strategy for the Sustainable Development of European Aquaculture, which promotes environmental, economic and social sustainability.

-One of the main aquaculture projects of Portugal is the Pescanova's production centre in Mira, Centro region.
+One of the main aquaculture projects of Portugal is Pescanova's production centre in Mira, Centro region.
 The southern Portuguese region of the Algarve is also a major aquaculture centre.

-In 2017, aquaculture production reached 12,549 tonnes, with a value of 83.2 million euros.
-These values correspond to an increase of 11.5% in quantity and to an increase of 10.6% in value, compared to the values of the previous year.
+In 2017, aquaculture production reached a volume of 12,549 t and a value of €83.2 million.
+These values correspond to an increase of 11.5% in quantity and 10.6% in value, compared to the values of the previous year.
+In 2024, the total value was €186,149 million, and volume was 16,865 t.